What Is Tarragon?

 If you have tarragon on hand, consider using half as much as the recipe calls for as an introduction to this new-to-you herb.
 While tarragon is a common ingredient in French cuisine, it isn't a flavor that Americans are as accustomed to, so you may want to ease into using it in your cooking, particularly if you don't have an adventurous palette.
 Also know that, unlike other herbs, the flavor of tarragon intensifies considerably when it's heated up.
 So, that's another good reason to go light in the beginning.

 Using a fines herbes blend in place of the tarragon is another way to ease into things.
-Since fines herbs also contains chervil, chives, thyme and parsley, the tarragon will be layered with flavors that you're already familiar with.
+Since fines herbs also contain chervil, chives, thyme, and parsley, the tarragon will be layered with flavors that you're already familiar with.
 A one for one replacement should give you good results.

 Can't I Just Swap Dried for Fresh?

 You can substitute dried tarragon for fresh, but you probably won't be very happy with the results.
 They taste very different, mostly because fresh tarragon has a far more intense flavor than dried tarragon.
 But if this seems like the best substitution given the herbs you currently have access to, use one teaspoon of dried tarragon in place of one tablespoon of fresh tarragon.

 If you grow tarragon in your garden, consider freezing some of your harvest, so you'll have access to "fresh" tarragon year round.
 Freezing will preserve the intense flavor of tarragon in a way that drying can't.